Let’s start this (hopefully) comprehensive guide about tea and tea benefits with a very simple question: what is tea?

 Then there is a number of other varieties and blends (we could call them speciality teas or gourmet teas) produced and consumed depending on personal tastes and preferences as well as medical recommendations (particularly the herbal tea).

-A full list of all different tea types would be very long and with no real purpose.
+A full list of all different tea types would be very long and with no real purpose (including, for example, decaf tea).
 We’ll focus on the common types of tea that include:

 Green tea retains its vital colour because it’s un-oxidised.
 During processing, the leaves are heat treated so as to eliminate the enzyme causing oxidation.